syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/scaffolding.md

 The following steps explains how to add a scaffolded item from command-line to your Blazor application.

-1. After installed syncfusion.scaffolding tool, we can invoke syncfusion-scaffold command it shows the available controls
+1. After installed syncfusion.scaffolding tool, we can invoke syncfusion_scaffold command it shows the available controls

-	**syncfusion-scaffold**
+	**syncfusion_scaffold**

 	![CommandLine Scaffold Available Controls](images/AvailableControl.png)

-2. For add a scaffolded item from command-line you have to invoke syncfusion-scaffold application like below syntax
+2. For add a scaffolded item from command-line you have to invoke syncfusion_scaffold application like below syntax

-	**syncfusion-scaffold [control][arguments]**
+	**syncfusion_scaffold [control][arguments]**

 	| Parameter                         | Description                                                                   | Control           |